 In both cases: This is what you are paid the big bucks for.
 Figure it out.
 But at least you’ve radically reduced the noise you and your team have to deal with.

 I wish I were smart enough to have come up with the “90% of the decisions you make don’t matter” truism myself.
-But the reality is I learned this from Chris Jones (who runs Windows Live at Microsoft) and all I’ve done is try to apply it.
-Hopefully it will help you too.
+But the reality is I learned this from the amazing Chris Jones, and all I’ve done is try to apply it.
+Hopefully, it will help you too.

 Related posts on focus and decision making: